The Perfect Paris in 4 Days Itinerary for First Timers

 Either before you enter the Louvre or when you come out, check out the Arc de Triomphe du Carrousel.
 This isn’t the famous arch of Paris (we’ll come to that one later!) but it’s equally splendid, despite being half its size.

 If you want to grab some lunch nearby, you can visit one of my favorite cafés in Paris.
-Marcel 3 serves tasty, healthy and light meals which will fill your tummy.
+Marcelle serves tasty, healthy, and light meals that will fill your tummy.
 It’s a 10-minute walk from the Louvre.

 Jardin du Palais-Royal